glouppe/info8010-deep-learning/lecture10.md

 class: middle

-## Mixture density network

-A **mixture density network** is a neural network implementation of the Gaussian mixture model.
+A **mixture density network** (MDN) is a neural network implementation of the Gaussian mixture model.

 .center.width-100[![](figures/lec10/mdn.svg)]